amomen9/PostgreSQL/patroni/Part V pg major version upgrade.md

 ## secondary nodes:

 Alter patroni config file and start it.
+Now all they nodes should be funtional